Keyfactor/azure-keyvault-pam/README.md

 #### Install on Keyfactor Command (Local)

-("TODO Platform Install is an optional section.
-If this section doesn't seem necessary on initial glance, please delete it.
-Refer to the docs on [Confluence](https://keyfactor.atlassian.net/wiki/x/SAAyHg) for more info",)
+('The entire contents (which includes all library dependencies) should be copied when installing.
+Refer to the [Keyfactor Command documentation](https://software.keyfactor.com/Core-OnPrem/v24.4.1/Content/ReferenceGuide/Preparing%20Third%20Party%20PAM%20Providers%20to%20Work%20with.htm) on how to install your extension.
+Modify your `manifest.json`, updating the `InitializationInfo` section with the appropriate values.',)

 #### Install on a Universal Orchestrator (Remote)

-("TODO Orchestrator Install is an optional section.
-If this section doesn't seem necessary on initial glance, please delete it.
-Refer to the docs on [Confluence](https://keyfactor.atlassian.net/wiki/x/SAAyHg) for more info",)
+('The entire contents (which includes all library dependencies) should be copied when installing.
+Refer to the [Keyfactor Command documentation](https://software.keyfactor.com/Core-OnPrem/v24.4.1/Content/ReferenceGuide/Preparing%20Third%20Party%20PAM%20Providers%20to%20Work%20with.htm) on how to install your extension.',)